GoogleCloudPlatform/DataflowTemplates/v2/bigtable-changestreams-to-hbase/README.md

 * Bigtable table with change streams enabled
 * Hbase instance that is accessible from Dataflow

-#### Beware
+#### Beware - provision Hbase resources to handle Dataflow traffic

 * Dataflow when strongly provisioned can translate Bigtable input QPS directly to Hbase, the user should configure Hbase so that Hbase can handle that QPS without crashing.

 * Bigtable change streams can handle very large single mutations.
 Hbase write buffers should be adequately provisioned so as not to cause exceptions when writing in large mutations.

-* **Out of order writes can occur.** As long as `NEW_VERSION_BEHAVIOR = false` is set ([currently the default option]((https://hbase.apache.org/book.html#new.version.behavior))), the likelihood of out of order writes impacting data convergence is quite low.
-Data divergence can occur in the following scenario.
-The replicator writes to Hbase as a side-effect in Dataflow.
-If Dataflow loses communications to a worker, a replication could be duplicated.
-If the duplicated write occurs for a Deleted cell after a major compaction occurs in Hbase, the duplicated Delete could be written in after the cell's Delete was compacted.
-Some strategies to deal with this scenario:
+#### Beware - out-of-order writes can occur in some scenarios

+The replicator writes to Hbase as a side effect in Dataflow.
+If Dataflow loses connection to a worker, another worker will be spun up and a change stream mutation could be duplicated.
+In the following scenario, a duplication could occur:
+  * Dataflow spins up worker A
+  * Worker A replicates a Put
+  * Dataflow loses connection to worker A before the Put is replicated and spins up worker B
+  * Dataflow assigns the Put to worker B, now 2 workers write the same Put

+The above scenario is not a problem most times.
+However, if a major compaction occurs and a cell had a masking Delete, then a delayed Put will be applied to a cell that should've been deleted.
+This scenario is theoretically possible but extremely unlikely.
+There are some strategies to deal with this scenario:
   * Do not write in Deletes.
   * Disable major compaction.
   * Set Hbase `NEW_VERSION_BEHAVIOR = false`.
 A duplicated Put that arrived later will always be masked by a previous Delete.